 The amount of continuing education required for a role will vary depending upon your industry and country, but it is typically measured against required time or points.
 In either case, you can track both allocations for any type of continuing education requirement in Tribal Habits.

 Set your continuing education annual period

 By default, annual continuing education periods start in January (calendar years).
 However, organisations can select a different continuing education period.
-Admins can navigate to Admin / Account / Settings and edit the Settings panel.
-There is an option to select the first month of the annual continuing education period.

 Set-up your continuing education categories